 To place a dental filling, we would have to remove decayed tooth matter.
 Our dentists would then restore the tooth with a cavity filling made from amalgam or composite resin.
 In contrast, the procedure to apply dental sealants is noninvasive.
 First, we would need to clean and roughen the surface of your child’s tooth.
 Next, our doctors would paint the sealant onto the surface.
 Dental sealants are able to last several years, some even surviving into adulthood.

 Our dentists want to help your child build a strong foundation for oral health.
 For this reason, we may recommend dental sealants if we see that your child is prone to tooth decay.
 Other ways to protect your child’s oral health include enforcing teeth brushing and scheduling their appointments with us every 6 months.

 are best for patients who have deep pits and divots in back teeth.
 Recent studies have even hinted at a connection between genetics and a person’s susceptibility for tooth decay.
-Fortunately, your child’s dentist can use dental sealants to prevent future cavities from forming.
+Fortunately, our pediatric dentists can use dental sealants to prevent future cavities from forming.

 Aren’t sure if dental sealants are the right choice for your child’s smile?
-Ask their pediatric dentist about what you can do to prevent tooth decay and other issues that compromise oral health.
+Ask our pediatric dentists about what you can do to prevent tooth decay and other issues that compromise oral health.
 We provide pediatric dental care because we understand the challenges of treating a growing smile.

 Our dental team does everything they can to help your child maintain a healthy smile.
-To schedule your child’s appointment with our Grand Rapids pediatric dentist, call Mitten Kids Dentistry at (616) 942-9840.
+To schedule your child’s appointment with our Grand Rapids pediatric dentists, call Mitten Kids Dentistry at (616) 942-9840.